sofielloyd/LanguageAnalytics_2022/sentiment_collocation/README.md

   - The *polarity* curve shows that the **Quran** is more negative towards the end, and also it seems at it becomes more objective at the end of it.
   - Since the **Bible** isn't sorted (starting with genesis) it really doesn't say anything about whether the bible is most positive towards the end of it.
 - The *_wordcloud.png* is a visualisation of the ```wordcloud```.
-  - The most frequent word in the **Quran** is *allah* and *ye*.
+  - The most frequent words in the **Quran** is *allah* and *ye*.
   - The most frequent words in the **Bible** is *lord*, *shall* and *god*.

 #### Tables
 - The dataframes are called ```*filename*_sentiment.csv``` and ```*filename*_collocates.csv``` are saved in ```output/tables```.
 - The *_sentiment.csv* contains 6 columns named 'Text', 'Negative', 'Neutral', 'Positive', 'Subjectivity' and 'Polarity'.
 - The *_collocates.csv* contains 7 columns named 'Context words', 'Collocate count', 'Total count',	'MI score',	'Negative',	'Neutral' and	'Positive'.
-  - I have tried to remove the stopwords from the text to make it more clear which context words appears near the keyword (*lord*), but somehow the stopwords finds there way back into data when I convert it to .csv.
-    - Words like 'and', 'the' and 'of' isn't really interesting for analysis.
+  - I have removed the stopwords from the text to make it more clear which context words appears near the keyword (*lord*), because words like 'and', 'the' and 'of' isn't really interesting for analysis.
-    - This would of course be an improvements to be made for furture developments of the code.
+  - The dataframe shows that *lord* often appears near *lord* which makes sense when *lord* is one of the most frequent words in both texts.

 #### Compare the Quran and the Bible
-*These scores will also be displayed in the terminal when running the script*
+*These scores will also be displayed in the terminal when running the script*.

 | **Scores** | **Quran** | **Bible** |
 | ----------- | ----------- | ----------- |